Rashmi30Kashyap/Quick_bite_express_analysis_project/readme.md

-QuickBite Express – Crisis Impact Analysis (Power BI Project) 📌 Project Overview
+## QuickBite Express – Crisis Impact Analysis (Power BI Project)
+### Project Overview

-This Power BI project analyzes how an operational crisis impacted QuickBite Express, a food-delivery platform operating across major Indian cities.
+This Power BI project analyzes the impact of an operational crisis on QuickBite Express, a food-delivery platform operating across major Indian cities.
-The dataset includes Pre-Crisis and Crisis periods, enabling comparative analysis of customer behavior, delivery performance, and restaurant trends.
+The analysis compares Pre-Crisis and Crisis periods to understand changes in customer behavior, restaurant performance, delivery efficiency, and revenue trends.

-The goal was to diagnose impact areas, identify business risks, and uncover actionable recovery insights.
+The goal of this project is to identify business risk areas, quantify losses, and generate actionable insights to support recovery planning.

-🗂️ Dataset Summary
+### Dataset Summary

-The dataset contains two time periods:
+The dataset is divided into two phases:

 Pre-Crisis Data

 Crisis Data

-Each includes metrics for:
+#### Each phase includes information related to:

 Customers